necolt/capistrano-db-tasks/README.markdown

 * It only supports mysql and postgresql (both side remote and local)
 * Synchronize assets remote to local and local to remote

-Commands mysql, mysqldump (or pg_dump, psql), bzip2 and unbzip2 must be in your PATH
+Commands mysql, mysqldump (or pg_dump, psql), gzip must be in your PATH

 Feel free to fork and to add more database support or new tasks.